Friday, October 22, 2010

 The Thin Chromatic Line

-Pastel lavenders and pinks are all about placement; baliage makes the shades office-suitable.
+Pastel lavenders and pinks are all about placement; balayage makes the shades office-suitable.

 Photography by Ian Daburn